PUQ-sp-z-o-o/WHMCS-WireGuard-VPN/doc/Installation and configuration guide/2-puqvpncp-installation-and-configuration.md

 **Enter the name and IP address of the WHMCS server and click the ADD button**

-<p class="callout warning">**Attention.
+>>**Attention.
 The generated Access hash will only be shown once.
-Copy it, it will be needed during configuration of the product server in the WHMCS system.**</p>
+Copy it, it will be needed during configuration of the product server in the WHMCS system.**

-<p class="callout info">Accept the fact that once the Access Hashs API is created, it will only be shown once.
+>Accept the fact that once the Access Hashs API is created, it will only be shown once.
-Each API Access Hash only works from a specific IP address.</p>
+Each API Access Hash only works from a specific IP address.

-#### **8. Creation of access API**
+### **8. Creation of access API**

 Add new WireGuard is available in the menu item **VPN servers-&gt;WireGuard-&gt;Click Create**